 At the end of the audit or investigation, the Québec Ombudsman must report its conclusions to the highest ranking administrative official within the public body concerned by the disclosure.

-If the wrongdoing proves to be founded, we may make the outcome of the investigation public if the identity of the whistleblower can be protected and he or she can be protected from reprisal.
+If the wrongdoing proves to be founded, we release the outcome of the investigation if the identity of the whistleblower can be protected and he or she can be protected from reprisal.

 However, confidential or sensitive information will be protected.
 Furthermore, Québec Ombudsman employees are bound by secrecy regarding the information they are made aware of in the context of their duties.